 - Mercuric chloride: It’s readily absorbed through the skin and can result in mercury poisoning.
 Additionally, mercuric chloride can cause pimples, rashes, permanent discoloration, burning pain, neurological damage, and kidney damage.
 Due to its harmful nature, it has been banned for use in skincare products in some countries.

-- Clobetasol propionate (found in Hyprogel) - this is a strong topical steroid prescribed by dermatologists that has never been approved for use on the face.
-Overuse can cause the thinning of skin, hypertension, infertility, increased appetite and weight gain, deposits of fat around the chest, face, back, and stomach, osteoporosis, cataracts, acne, slower wound healing, muscle weakness, and stretch marks.
+- Clobetasol propionate: This is a strong topical steroid, which can only be prescribed by dermatologists at 0.05 percent strength.
+However, it’s never been approved for use on the face or as a skin lightening ingredient, as it can cause depigmentation.
+Some signs and symptoms of overuse include thinning of skin, increased appetite and weight gain, acne, and deposits of fat around the chest, face, back, and stomach.